hemmendinger/coding-resume-latex-template/README.md

 # Clean & Simple Resume Template
-A clean and simple resume template written in LaTeX.
+A clean and simple resume template in LaTeX.